We have been receiving quite a number of great testimonials about the 38th Annual ‘Rosie’ Awards, held last weekend in Calgary. Here are a few…

-Robin Johnston, Acting Director, Independent Production, Factual and Reality, and Head of only best offers Outreach, Bell Media
+Robin Johnston, Acting Director, Independent Production, Factual and Reality, and Head of Outreach, Bell Media

 “I keep hearing great feedback (and giving it out too!) about the great show you all put on this year!
 The host, musical guests, political speeches, and all who attended collectively made it such a classy and enjoyable night!
-For whatever you contributed to viagra online shop uk the evening, thanks so much for your hard work and I’m already looking forward to next year!”
+For whatever you contributed to the evening, thanks so much for your hard work and I’m already looking forward to next year!”

 Rheana Watterson, The Forge Audio